PtrMzk/VisualGrading/README.md

 -	Download the files in the “Installers” folder
 -	Run setup.exe
 -	An icon to Visual Grading will placed on the desktop

+## Frameworks Used
+- AutoMapper
+- EntityFramework
+- OxyPlot
+- SqlLite
+- Unity

+## License

+This project is licensed under [MIT](http://www.opensource.org/licenses/mit-license.php "Read more about the MIT license form").
+Refer to license.txt for more information.